Sriharini424/HR_Analytics/README.md

 # Aim:
 The aim of this project is to develop an interactive Power BI report that provides actionable insights into business data.

-By leveraging data visualization, filtering options, and analytical tools, this report helps analyst make informed decisions efficiently.Additionally, it aims to streamline data analysis processes and improve reporting accuracy.
+By leveraging data visualization, filtering options, and analytical tools, this report helps analysts make informed decisions efficiently.
+Additionally, it aims to streamline data analysis processes and improve reporting accuracy.
 The ultimate goal is to enhance business intelligence and optimize decision-making.

 # Objectives of the Project:
 1. Develop a comprehensive and interactive Power BI dashboard.

 2. Enable real-time data analysis for better decision-making.

-3. Improve data visualization for better understanding of key business metrics.
+3. Improve data visualization for a better understanding of key business metrics.

 4. Integrate data from multiple sources, ensuring accuracy and consistency.